Oregon to Florida Car Shipping

 How Car Shipping Works

-The most important step is preparing your vehicle properly by removing personal items, documenting condition with photos, and maintaining a quarter tank of fuel.
+The most important step is preparing your vehicle properly by removing personal items, documenting its condition with photos, and ensuring it’s in good running condition with about 1/4 tank of gas.

 State Insights